SWE-OutOfBounds/clock-captcha/README.md

-# clock-captcha
+# Clock CAPTCHA
-CAPTCHA module delivery for web Application.
+CAPTCHA module delivery service.
+Usable in web application to reduce bot spam and much more.

+## HOW TO USE
+`npm install clock-captcha`